Disappearance of Harold Holt: Succession issues

 John McEwen, the leader of the Country Party and de facto deputy prime minister, was at his farm in Stanhope, Victoria, when he was informed of Holt's disappearance.
-He immediately made his way to Canberra, and on the evening of 17 December, met with Lord Casey, the governor-general, at Yarralumla.
+He immediately made his way to Canberra, and on the evening of 17 December met with Lord Casey, the governor-general, at Yarralumla.
 Casey had already conferred with Chief Justice Garfield Barwick and Attorney-General Nigel Bowen, and agreed with McEwen that he should be commissioned to form a caretaker government while the Liberal Party elected a new leader.
 This was based on the precedent set in 1939, when Earle Page was made temporary prime minister after the death of Joseph Lyons.
-Casey issued a statement announcing his intentions the following day, and McEwen was sworn in as prime minister on the afternoon of Tuesday, 19 December.
+Casey issued a statement announcing his intentions the following day, and McEwen was sworn in as prime minister on the afternoon of Tuesday 19 December.

 Discussions about who would succeed Holt as leader of the Liberal Party began as soon as his disappearance became general knowledge.
-The situation was complicated by McEwen publicly announcing that the Country Party would leave the coalition if the Liberals selected Treasurer William McMahon (the party's deputy leader).
-The leadership election was not held until 9 January 1968, the 23rd day after the disappearance.
+The situation was complicated by McEwen publicly announcing that the Country Party would leave the Coalition if the Liberals selected Treasurer William McMahon (the party's deputy leader).
+The Liberal Party's leadership election was not held until 9 January 1968, twenty-three days after the disappearance.
 The four candidates were John Gorton, Paul Hasluck, Billy Snedden, and Les Bury.
-Gorton was elected over Hasluck on the second ballot, and was sworn in as prime minister the following day – the first senator to hold the office.
+Gorton was elected over Hasluck on the second ballot and was sworn in as prime minister the following day – the first senator to hold the office.
 In line with the constitutional convention that the prime minister must sit in the House of Representatives, he resigned from the Senate on 1 February to contest the by-election caused by Holt's death, which was held on 24 February.
 He won an easy victory, and was sworn into the House on 12 March.